 Vancouver Downtown Pickup and Scenic Drive

 Your day kicks off around 8:50 am from Canada Place in Vancouver.
 From there, you’ll board a comfortable, air-conditioned vehicle with a small group—most tours cap at 50 travelers, which helps keep things intimate.
 The drive along the Sea to Sky Highway is what really sets this trip apart.
-We loved the way the guide’s commentary kept us engaged, sharing tidbits about BC’s landscape, history, and culture.

-This stretch is truly beautiful, with mountain views on one side and the coast on the other, punctuated by photo stops that let you capture the stunning landscape.
+This stretch is beautiful, with mountain views on one side and the coast on the other, punctuated by photo stops that let you capture the stunning landscape.
 As one reviewer notes, “The Sea-to-Sky Highway ensures that there is never a dull moment between stops.”

 Whistler Blackcomb Village